-The affirmative vote of a majority of the outstanding shares of our common stock entitled to vote as of the Record Date is required to approve this Proposal No. 2 to increase the number of shares of common stock authorized under our Restated and Amended Articles of Incorporation from 30.0 million to 100.0 million.
+The affirmative vote of the majority of votes cast for this proposal is required to approve this Proposal No. 2 to increase the number of shares of common stock authorized from 30.0 million to 100.0 million.

-The Board unanimously recommends that stockholders vote "FOR" approval of the under the Company's Restated and Amended Articles of Incorporation from 30.0 millions. -10-
+The Board unanimously recommends that stockholders vote "FOR" approval of the Charter Amendment to increase the number of shares authorized under the Company's Restated and Amended Articles of Incorporation from 30.0 million to 100.0 million.